JamesScottCode/cogent-labs/README.md

 - Improvement: Better error handling.
 Possibly a toast notification for errors.
 - Feature: Storybook for component visulzations/documentation
 - Improvement: Make a folder for each component
+- Improvement: Caching.
+Because of the "likey open" status effects, should be a short cache (30minutes?) time so users are disappointed by stale data
+- Fix: Fallback incase API keys are provided

 ### Super Strech Goals